 The Training Program

 The doctoral internship in health service psychology training program at CHOC specifically focuses on the development of specialized professional skills in pediatric and child clinical psychology.
 We expect that interns will enter the program with previous experience in child psychotherapy and child assessment.
-During the year, interns will receive first-hand experience in applying their knowledge of child development and their skills as a child therapist to children affected by medical illness.
+During the year, interns will receive first-hand experience in applying their knowledge of child development and their skills as a child therapist to children with co-occurring medical and mental health conditions.
 Interns have the opportunity to do this through a wide variety of experiences, such as inpatient consultation-liaison services to a variety of medical specialty units, more intensive experiences with specific medical specialty teams, and outpatient psychotherapy.
 In addition, the internship is committed to providing appropriate and relevant services to culturally diverse families.
 As an intern, you will be exposed to a multicultural context that challenges the professional practice of even the most seasoned psychologists.
 Orange County offers a very culturally diverse population.
-In particular, Orange County has significant Latino, Vietnamese, Indian, and Filipino populations.

 While time spent in each activity can differ on a week to week basis, the basic breakdown of time spent in each activity is as follows (chart based on 40 hour week):